DoghouseMedia/matomo-form-analytics-custom-field-tracker/README.md

 #### Memory Management & Cleanup

-The BaseField class includes automatic memory leak prevention through tracked event listeners and timers:
+The BaseField class includes automatic memory leak prevention through tracked event listeners, timers, and MutationObservers:

 - **`_addTrackedEventListener(element, event, handler, options)`** - Use this instead of `addEventListener()` to automatically track listeners for cleanup
 - **`_trackTimer(timerId)`** - Use this to wrap `setTimeout()` or `setInterval()` calls for automatic cleanup
+- **`_trackMutationObserver(observer)`** - Use this to track `MutationObserver` instances for automatic cleanup
-- **`destroy()`** - Automatically removes all tracked event listeners and clears all timers
+- **`destroy()`** - Automatically removes all tracked event listeners, clears all timers, and disconnects all MutationObservers

 **Example with proper cleanup:**
 ```javascript